auth0/docs/articles/getting-started/the-basics.md

 - Consist of **only** lowercase alphanumeric characters and hyphens ("-")
 - Cannot begin or end with a hyphen

-You can create more than one tenant; in fact, you are encouraged to do so for each environment you have (for example: development, staging, or production).
-You can create additional tenants at any time in the Dashboard: Click on your tenant name to display the pulldown menu and click **Create Tenant**.
+You can create more than one tenant; in fact, we encourage you to do so for each environment you may have (for example: development, staging, and production).
+You can create additional tenants any time in the Dashboard: Just click on your tenant name in the upper right to display the pulldown menu and then click **Create Tenant**.
+This is another reason why it's important to plan your tenant names.

 ## Domains

 When you create a new account with Auth0, and choose a name for your tenant, the name is  appended with `auth0.com`.
 This will be your Auth0 *domain*.
 It's the base URL you will use to access our API and the URL where your users are redirected in order to authenticate.
 You can also use [custom domains](#custom-domains), which we highly recommend for your production environment.
+This option does require an additional cost.

 Auth0 supports three regional subdomains:
 - `auth0.com` for US